Understanding Crohn's Disease Audiobook

 Abacus: Flares can happen a few times or lots of times.
 They can be triggered by stopping your medication, by smoking, or feeling stressed.

 Raj: So it’s hopeless!
-The flares will come and go as they please and I’ll have to keep running to the bathroom all the time!
+So the flares will come and go as they please and I’ll have to keep running to the bathroom all the time!

 We’re going to split into teams and take back the bowels.